ttskch/WordPress.Skeleton/README.md

 ## Mechanism, FYI

-Your own contents will be symlinked after `composer install/update`, as shown below:
+After install/update "wordpress" package, two symlinks will be created as shown below:

 * `/wp/wp-content/my-mu-plugins` -> `/wp-content/mu-plugins`
-* `/wp/wp-content/my-plugins` -> `/wp-content/plugins`
 * `/wp/wp-content/my-themes` -> `/wp-content/themes`

+And also one new directory of `/wp/wp-content/my-plugins` which already symlinked from `/wp-content/plugins` will be created.

 `/wp/wp-content/my-mu-plugins`, `/wp/wp-content/my-plugins` and `/wp/wp-content/my-themes` will be used automatically because of customizing constants of `WPMU_PLUGIN_DIR` and `WP_PLUGIN_DIR` and executing `register_theme_directory`.

+Just to tell you, why symlink direction of `my-plugins` is opposite to others is that some assets (such as js or css files) in `my-plugins` will be http-requested.
+If `/wp/wp-content/my-plugins` is a symlink, in plugin source code `plugin_dir_url(__FILE__)` will return not `host/wp-content/my-plugins/xxx` but `host/wp-content/plugins/xxx`.

-Just to tell you, `/wp-config.php` (and `/local-config.php`) need not be symlinked into `/wp/` because they will loaded from `/wp/wp-load.php` during WordPress' normal booting process.
+Additionally, `/wp-config.php` (and `/local-config.php`) need not be symlinked into `/wp/` because they will loaded from `/wp/wp-load.php` during WordPress' normal booting process.